-When you a buy a new home, you will most likely rely on a mortgage.
+When you buy a new home, you will most likely rely on a mortgage.
 That is never a straightforward process, as many have found out in their attempts to secure a property.
 Delays are always possible and they cause some serious headaches, especially since lenders tend to tighten up their criteria.
 If you are aiming to get a mortgage, make sure you can prove that you can easily address mortgage payments.
-Having a clean credit report goes without saying, but you can also aim to save a bigger deposit, if you wish to avoid potential issues with your mortgage.
+Having a clean credit report goes without saying, but you can also aim to save a bigger deposit if you wish to avoid potential issues with your mortgage.

 Finding a property that meets your requirements

-This is often a problem for people who have many requirements about their property.
+This is often a problem for people who have many requirements for their property.
 If you can wait, then that is cool – perhaps your dream home will pop up on the radar.
 But, if you are in a hurry to buy, it is a good idea to revisit your list of criteria and expand your search in neighbouring areas, whenever that is applicable.

 Delays within the chain